intel-analytics/ipex-llm/python/llm/example/CPU/HF-Transformers-AutoModels/Model/deepseek-moe/README.md

 >
 > Please select the appropriate size of the DeepSeek-MoE model based on the capabilities of your machine.

+You need to disable flash attention to run this model.
+To do this, simply replace the file deepseek-moe-16b-chat/modeling_deepseek.py(the original file can be found [here](https://huggingface.co/deepseek-ai/deepseek-moe-16b-chat/blob/main/modeling_deepseek.py)) in the downloaded model path with the file ./modeling_deepseek.py we provided in the current directory.

 #### 2.1 Client
 On client Windows machines, it is recommended to run directly with full utilization of all cores:
 ```powershell